Seismic Compliance Frequently Asked Questions

 Additionally, the Seismic Evaluation Report and Compliance Plan/Schedule submittal process does not require original construction documents, only the information specified in Sections 1.3 and 1.4 and their respective subdivisions.

-3. Is HCAI′s expectation that a SPC 2 upgrade provides a “Life Safety” level of performance?
+3. Is HCAI′s expectation that an SPC 2 upgrade provides a “Life Safety” level of performance?

-4. Is HCAI′s expectation that a SPC 5 upgrade provides an “Immediate Occupancy” level of performance?
+4. Is HCAI′s expectation that an SPC 5 upgrade provides an “Immediate Occupancy” level of performance?

 The various levels of seismic performance established by SB 1953 include potential collapse hazard (SPC 1) to immediate occupancy after a seismic event (SPC 5).
 The SPC 5 subgradation is currently the highest level of seismic structural performance.
 After a seismic event, it is anticipated that a SPC 5 facility will survive; suffering only very limited structural damage and will be able to provide full general acute care patient services (i.e. immediate occupancy).

-The following steps explain the process for Material Testing and Condition Assessment.
-However, the steps described below apply to any type of material testing projects (i.e. same for material testing required by SPC-2 “Usual Level” or SPC 4D “Comprehensive Level”).
+The following steps explain the process for SPC 4D Material Testing and Condition Assessment Program and Results.
+However, the steps described below apply to any type of material testing projects (i.e. same for material testing required by SPC 2 “Usual Level” or SPC 4D “Comprehensive Level”).

-2. Seismic Compliance Unit reviews the structural scope of the MTCAP, the detail drawings and specifications.
-After getting approval for the program from the Seismic Compliance Unit, the SER project gets closed.
-The Seismic Compliance Unit typically stamps the cover page of the report and electronically delivers the approved MTCAP report.
+- The SCU will then review the structural scope of the MTCAP, the detail drawings and specifications.
+After the SCU approves the MTCAP the project will be closed.
+The SCU typically stamps the cover page of the report and sends the approved MTCAP report back to the Applicant.

 HCAI/OSHPD region review includes architectural, structural, fire/life safety.
 Electrical or mechanical review are typically not required.

-After the HCAI/OSHPD region approves the project and issues a permit for the MTCAP project, construction phase (i.e. testing) starts.
+After the HCAI/OSHPD region approves the project and issues a permit for the MTCAP project, the construction phase (i.e. testing) begins.

 During the Conditions Assessment, fire-resistive assemblies, fire-resistive construction and the means of egress shall be maintained in accordance with Chapters 7 and 33 of the California Fire Code.
-These plans and procedures shall be reviewed and approved by the HCAI field staff (Compliance Officer, Fire and Life Safety Officer and District Structural Engineer) and the local fire authority (as applicable) in accordance with Section 3301 of the 2019 California Fire Code.
-Compliance with the provisions of Chapter 33 of the 2019 California Fire Code are in addition to any additional regulations or requirements pertaining to dust control, noise control and asbestos abatement enforced by agencies other than HCAI OSHPD.
+These plans and procedures shall be reviewed and approved by the HCAI field staff (Compliance Officer, Fire and Life Safety Officer and District Structural Engineer) and the local fire authority (as applicable) in accordance with Section 3301 of the 2022 California Fire Code.
+Compliance with the provisions of Chapter 33 of the 2022 California Fire Code are in addition to any additional regulations or requirements pertaining to dust control, noise control and asbestos abatement enforced by agencies other than HCAI/OSHPD.

 When demolition, inspection and reconstruction is continuous, no hot work is involved and inspectors and construction workers are in constant attendance, enforcement of temporary construction barrier and / or fire watch requirements may be deferred.
 Under these conditions, appropriate procedures shall be established in the event of a fire or other emergency.